 Hopes and Levels Icebreaker

-An opening activity or discussion is useful when you can connect it to the content of the meeting.
+An opening activity or discussion is beneficial when you can connect it to the content of the meeting.
 When you do an icebreaker, just for an icebreaker, then make people sit through hours of PowerPoint – you have wasted everyone’s time.
 And it will be seen as a silly activity you made us do.

 Here is how to facilitate Hopes and Levels